YN0t9/TREXAS/README.md

 1. Download the ddos.py and info.py File from the Repository

-2. Open the Path of The downloaded scripts, for example 'cd C:\Users\YOUR_USER\Downloads\Trexas'
+2. Open the Path of The downloaded scripts, for example 'cd C:\Users\YOUR_USER\Downloads\Trexas' (Create an "Trexas" folder in the path otherwise it won't find the script.)

 3. type "python info.py", and enter the Targets IP / domain.

 4. Use the given IP, and type "python ddos.py", then type "python3 stresser.py <IP> <PORT> <SOCKETS> <THREADS>", and hit enter.
    Adjust the <SOCKETS> <THREADS> line, if you want to make storonger tests.
 You should use 10:1 or 5:1 ratio, for example 500 25 or 100 10.

-5. Read #LICENSE in the Repositor